-General recoveryThere isn’t much guidance for how to get back to your prior level of physical activity (if that’s your goal).
-Women’s health physical therapy can help address common postpartum injuries while simultaneously teaching women how to safely reach their goals and progress through exercises.
+Women’s health physical therapy can help address common postpartum concerns and injuries while simultaneously teaching women how to safely reach their goals and progress through exercises.
 After a woman’s body shifts to carry a child, there are specific muscle groups to train that can help improve posture, which ultimately helps decrease pain.

-Physical therapy can help improve this condition by teaching you how to properly engage abdominal muscles and strengthen the entire core system to improve and prevent worsening symptoms.
-Exercises are geared toward improving functional core strength, so you can do all the things that are a necessary part of motherhood in a safe and effective way.
+Physical therapy can help improve abdominal wall separation after childbirth by teaching you how to properly engage abdominal muscles and strengthen the entire core system to improve and prevent worsening symptoms.
+Exercises focus on improving functional core strength, so you can do all the things that are a necessary part of motherhood in a safe and effective way.

 Stress urinary incontinence is leakage with activities such as sneezing, laughing, coughing, lifting, etc. It is often associated with the presence of a prolapse.